 Wissahickon Creek Gorge – Pennsylvania.

 Batona Hiking Club w/ Valley Forge Audubon.
 5 miles.
 Meet at Valley Green Inn at 1:00 PM for our annual New Year’s Day hike through this spectacular gorge.

 There are parking lots at the bottom of Wises Mill Road and along Valley Green Road.
 From here, walk down the hill to Valley Green Inn.
 This is a combined hike with Valley Forge Audubon.

-New Year’s Dog Hike – New Jersey Conservation Foundation
+New Year’s Meditative Hike – New Jersey Conservation Foundation

 Come Contemplate the New Year on a Meditative Hike at our Hill & Dale Preserve.
 Participants will learn meditative techniques to use while hiking by hike leader Carl Klemme of Glow Yoga.
 No experience necessary, just a curious mind that’s open to calmness.
 Participants will hike hills and dales stopping along the way to take in the fresh air, scenic vistas, babbling brooks and the changing landscape.